madhankumardroid/webpage-by-Jquery/README.md

 # webpage-by-Jquery
-We inilitize this repository to build an webpage by using jQuery.
+We created this repository to build a webpage using jQuery.